amsynth/amsynth/data/amsynth.1.md

 FILES
 =====

-**\$HOME/.amSynthrc**
+`$HOME/.amSynthrc`

-Configuration for amsynth.
+:   Configuration for amsynth.

-**\$HOME/.amsynth/\***
+`$HOME/.amsynth/*`

-Banks and others.
+:   Banks and others.

-**\$HOME/.amSynth.presets**
+`$HOME/.amSynth.presets`

-Presets.
+:   Presets.

 ENVIRONMENT
 ===========

-nothing
+`AMSYNTH_NO_GUI`

+:   If AMSYNTH\_NO\_GUI is set, amsynth is started in headless mode (without GUI).

+`AMSYNTH_SKIN`

+:   Specifies the directory from which amsynth should load its skin.

-BUGS & FEATURES REQUEST
+BUGS & FEATURE REQUESTS
 =======================

-If you find any bug or if you would like to propose a new feature, please report it to https://github.com/amsynth/amsynth/issues .
+If you find a bug or if you would like to propose a new feature, please report it at https://github.com/amsynth/amsynth/issues .

 AUTHORS
 =======

 Nick Dowell and contributors.
-See complete list at amsynth's "Help" -> "About" Dialog.
+See complete list in amsynth's "Help" -> "About" dialog.

-MISC
-====

-This manual page was written by Olivier Humbert <trebmuh@tuxfamily.org> on September the 06 2016 as a part of the LibraZiK project (and can be used by others).
+The initial version of this manual page was written by Olivier Humbert <trebmuh@tuxfamily.org> on September 06, 2016 as a part of the LibraZiK project (and can be used by others).